Hutchison Whampoa

 Hutchison Whampoa Limited (HWL) was an investment holding company based in Hong Kong.
 It was a Fortune Global 500 company and one of the largest companies listed on the Hong Kong Stock Exchange.
 HWL was an international corporation with a diverse array of holdings which included the world's biggest port, and telecommunication operations in 14 countries that were run under the 3 brand.
-Its businesses also included retail, property development and infrastructure.
+Its businesses also included retail, property development, and infrastructure.

+Formed in 1863 and 1877 respectively by British entrepreneurs, it was sold in 1979 to Li Ka-shing, a Hong Kong businessman.

-It was 49.97% owned by the Cheung Kong Group until 3 June 2015, when the company merged with the Cheung Kong Group as part of a major reorganisation of the group's businesses.
-The combined business was renamed CK Hutchison Holdings Limited.
+In 2015, the company merged with Cheung Kong Group as part of a major reorganisation of the group's businesses.
+The combined business was renamed CK Hutchison Holdings.

 History

-Hutchison Whampoa originated as two separate companies, both founded in the 19th century. and Hutchison International was formed in 1877.
+Hutchison Whampoa originated as two separate companies, both founded in the 19th century.
+Hong Kong and Whampoa Dock was formed in 1863 by John Couper, as a port management company.
+Hutchison International, a wholesale trading company and importer of consumer products, was founded in 1877 by John Duflon Hutchison.

-In the 1960s, Hutchison International – under Colonel Sir Douglas Clague (1917–1981) – gained a controlling interest of Hong Kong and Whampoa Dock, and in 1977 Hutchison acquired all of that company, creating Hutchison Whampoa Limited.
+In 1965, Hutchison International under the leadership of Sir Douglas Clague gained a controlling interest of Hong Kong and Whampoa Dock.
+He pursued an aggressive path of diversification, acquiring A.S.
+Watson, Davie, Boag and Co.
+Ltd., Hong Kong and Whampoa Dock Co.
+Ltd., and China Provident Co.
+Ltd. A decade later, however, the conglomerate reported losses of HK$130 million and became unable to service its growing debt.

-Although Hutchison Whampoa had a large portfolio of valuable real estate interests, in docks and retail ventures, the company eventually ran into trouble.
-It was rescued by The Hongkong and Shanghai Banking Corporation, with HSBC taking a 22% stake in the company and ensuring that Clague was replaced.
+In 1975, Clague lost control of Hutchison Whampoa due to disastrous speculation on foreign currency and stock markets.
+HSBC refused to bail out the company.
+HSBC took a 22% stake in the company and replaced Clague.
+In 1977, Hutchison Whampoa Limited was formed as a result of merger between Hutchison International Limited and Hong Kong and Whampoa Dock Company Limited.
+A year later Hutchison Whampoa was listed on the stock exchange.

-On 25 September 1979, at the close of trade in London, HSBC announced that it was selling its stake in Hutchison Whampoa to Cheung Kong for HK$639 million.
+In 1979, Michael Sandberg convinced G. M. Sayer to not hand over a restructured Hutchison Whampoa to another British firm.
+The bank instead sold off the company on generous terms to Li Ka-shing On 25 September 1979, at the close of trade in London, HSBC announced that it was selling its 22% stake in Hutchison Whampoa to Cheung Kong Holdings for HK$639 million.